saurabh1088/notes/AI/Reboot.md

 GloVe - Global Vectors
 - GloVe attempts to generate word vectors by using the global co-occurence relationship.

+### Recurrent Neural Networks (RNNs)

+### LSTMs - Long Short-Term Memory
+- A type of Recurrent Neural Network, widely used for sequential data prediction.

 ## Retrieval Augmented Generation (RAG)